3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ![Overview of the Brachmann *et al.* Method](Pictures/figure2.png "Overview of the Brachmann *et al.* Method")

 This algorithm predicts object coordinates and labels with a modified random forest called a joint classification regression forest.
-This forest is trained by mapping object coordinates to a smaller set of discrete values using nearest neighbor assignment to the training data's object coordinates randomly.Then those with the most information gain when compared with the object distribution are chosen and these are stored as a Gaussian Mixture Model.
+This forest is trained by mapping object coordinates to a smaller set of discrete values using nearest neighbor assignment to the training data's object coordinates randomly.
+Then those with the most information gain when compared with the object distribution are chosen and these are stored as a Gaussian Mixture Model.
 When testing an image, a pixel is fed through a tree in the forest and when it gets to a leaf it will store the distribution of object coordinates and predictions for that pixel.
 Then all of that tree's object predictions are merged to form an overall prediction for that pixel.
 The coordinate distribution for the tree is then averaged [@brachmann].

 Then Brachmann *et al.* use a stack of these forests to generate context information for each pixel in the input image.
 The first level of this stack of forests is trained normally, but all the following trees have access to the outputted information of the previous tree.
 To smooth the object probability distribution they use a median filter on the pixels surrounding each pixel.
 This median filter optimizes loss, specifically the least absolute deviations that minimize the difference between hypothesized values and target values, which allows it to be effective when dealing with outlier pixels that would otherwise negatively impact the result.
 The object coordinates are also regularized using a similar method which optimizes loss[@brachmann].